oleganza/bitcoin-papers/BitcoinGlossary.md

 ### Block

 A data structure that consists of a *block header* and a *merkle tree* of transactions.
 Each block (except for *genesis block*) references one previous block thus forming a tree called the *blockchain*.
-Block can be though of as a group of transactions with a timestamp and a *proof-of-work* attached.
+Block can be thought of as a group of transactions with a timestamp and a *proof-of-work* attached.

 ### Block Header